Cross-Research Council programmes

 BBSRC contributes to cross-Research Council programmes in several areas.

-For more information on the aim and scope of our involvement, please see our strategic priorities.
+For more information on the aim and scope of our involvement, please see our Responsive mode priorities.

 The RCUK Energy Programme aims to position the UK to meet its energy and environmental targets and policy goals through world-class research and training.
 This programme is investing more than £625M in research and skills to pioneer a low carbon future.
 This builds on an investment of £839M over the past eight years (December 2011).